grettke/help/help.md

 `turn-on-smartparens-strict-mode` like it does everywhere else.

 For a while I used `ess-eval-buffer-and-go`, but now I know that it is insanely faster to use `ess-eval-buffer` instead.
-Previously I've read people saying that, and it is true.
+Previously I&rsquo;ve read people saying that, and it is true.

 When I started to standardize arrows across modes, I recalled the `ess`